huggingface/blog/image-search-datasets.md

     lambda example: {'embeddings':model.encode(example['image'], device='cuda')}, batch_size=32)
 ```

-We can 'save' our work by pushing back to the 🤗 hub using
+We can 'save' our work by pushing back to the Hub using
 `push_to_hub`.

 ``` python